 The first Kangal litter in Brittan was produced in 1967.
 In the US, the first purebred breeding programs for Kangal Dogs began in the early 1980s.
 Internationally, Kangal Dog is recognized by the United Kennel Club in the US, and by the national kennel clubs of South Africa, New Zealand, and Australia.
 Moreover, many Kangal Dogs are being bred in Germany (mostly by immigrant Turkish workers).
 Some are registered as Anatolians- this being the only registration option open in Germany; however, most are unregistered.
-The Turkish Kennel Club is currently petitioning the FCI for recognition of both the Kangal Dog and the Akbash Dog.
+The Turkish Kennel Club has been petitioning the FCI for recognition of both the Kangal Dog and the Akbash Dog.

 In Namibia the dogs are being used to help protect from cheetah attacks, by guarding farmer’s flocks.
 Kangal shepherd dogs have been bred to stop cheetahs from taking livestock.
 While depriving the cheetahs of occasional meals, the dogs have been doing them a good turn because, with the livestock left in peace, farmers have little reason to persecute the big cat.
 Almost 300 Kangals have been given to farmers in Namibia since 1994 by the Cheetah Conservation Fund (CCF) and the scheme has proved so successful that it has been extended to Kenya.
 In Namibia the dogs have been sent to live at 275 farms in the areas where livestock most frequently fall prey to cheetahs.
 During the past 14 years the number of cheetahs killed by farmers is calculated to have fallen from 19 per farmer annually to 2.4.
 Livestock losses have been cut significantly at more than 80 per cent of the farms where the dogs have been adopted.
 Of the cats that are still killed by farmers the great majority are attributed to specific attacks on livestock instead, as was the case previously, of being tracked and slaughtered whenever they came close to a farm.